Rabios/bouncing-dvd-logo-raylib/README.md

 ### Build and Run

-First, You should have [raylib](https://github.com/raysan5/raylib) built for a platform with `make`, Then edit makefile to set path of gcc and raylib!
+First, You should have [raylib](https://github.com/raysan5/raylib) built for a platform with `make`, Then edit makefile to set path of gcc and raylib (And to suit your preferences...)

 If you don't know about building raylib, See "Development Platforms" in [raylib wiki](https://github.com/raysan5/raylib/wiki)